ninj/demo-spring-cloud-jgiven/DEVELOP.md

 - This project uses `maven-wrapper`:
   - Use `./mvnw` from the command-line.
-  - If using intellij with the jenv maven wrapper plugin, you need to run `./mvnw` from the command-line first to trigger installation.
   - `maven-enforcer-plugin` is used:
     - To force plugin versions to be declared (via `pluginManagement`.)
     - To force dependency convergence (via `dependencyManagement`.)